George Orwell: Early years

 In 1904, Ida settled with her children at Henley-on-Thames in Oxfordshire.
 Eric was brought up in the company of his mother and sisters and, apart from a brief visit in mid-1907, he did not see his father until 1912.
 Aged five, Eric was sent as a day student to a convent school in Henley-on-Thames.
 It was a Catholic convent run by French Ursuline nuns.
-His mother wanted him to have a public school education, but his family could not afford it.
+His mother wanted him to have a public school education, and although his family could not afford it he succeeded in winning a scholarship to Eton.
 Through the social connections of Ida's brother Charles Limouzin, Blair gained a scholarship to St Cyprian's School in Eastbourne, East Sussex.

 Arriving in September 1911, he boarded for the next five years, returning home only for holidays.
 Although he knew nothing of the reduced fees, he "soon recognised that he was from a poorer home".
 Blair hated the school and many years later wrote an essay "Such, Such Were the Joys", published posthumously, based on his time there.
 At St Cyprian's, Blair first met Cyril Connolly, who became a writer and who, as the editor of Horizon, published several of Orwell's essays.

 Blair's time at St Cyprian's School inspired his essay "Such, Such Were the Joys".

 The essay recounts Blair hiking across the South Downs and bathing among the boulders at Beachy Head on the south coast of England.

 Before the First World War, the family moved 2 mi south to Shiplake, Oxfordshire, where Eric became friendly with the Buddicom family, especially their daughter Jacintha.
 When they first met, he was standing on his head in a field.
 Asked why, he said, "You are noticed more if you stand on your head than if you are right way up."
 Growing up together, Buddicom and Blair became idealistic adolescent sweethearts, reading and writing poetry together, and dreaming of becoming famous writers.
 Blair also enjoyed shooting, fishing and birdwatching with Jacintha's brother and sister.

 While at St Cyprian's, Blair wrote two poems that were published in the Henley and South Oxfordshire Standard.
 He came second to Connolly in the Harrow History Prize, had his work praised by the school's external examiner, and earned scholarships to Wellington and Eton.
-But inclusion on the Eton scholarship roll did not guarantee a place, and none was immediately available.
+But inclusion on the Eton scholarship roll did not guarantee a place, and none were immediately available.
 He chose to stay at St Cyprian's until December 1916, in case a place at Eton became available.